-- In 2017 the Queensland Nickel refinery closed down and the Portland Aluminium refinery was reduced for an extended period due to a power fault.
-As a result fuel oil consumption in the nonferrous metal sector declined in 2017. - In the 2019 edition the bitumen time series was revised with higher levels of consumption for 2015 and 2016.
+- In 2018 fuel oil consumption in the commercial and public services sector increased due to the inclusion of data for a new water and waste services facility. - In 2017 the Queensland Nickel refinery closed down and the Portland Aluminium refinery was reduced for an extended period due to a power fault.
+As a result fuel oil consumption in the non-ferrous metal sector declined in 2017. - In the 2019 edition the bitumen time series was revised with higher levels of consumption for 2015 and 2016.
 This is based on the monthly Australian Petroleum Statistics which now has better coverage of the consumption data. - Breaks in the time series appear between 2009 and 2010 in transport consumption due to a change in methodology.

-- In the 2019 edition, the Australian administration proceeded to major revisions on the supply side from 2013 onwards due to a change in methodology on production quantities and more recent sources on calorific values.
+- In the 2020 edition, the Australian administration reallocated quantities in the consumption side, based on analysis of new data and to be consistent with Australian Energy Statistics.
+Additionally, revisions were made to trade flows based on a revised methodology for calculating the volumes of imports and exports. - In the 2019 edition, the Australian administration proceeded to major revisions on the supply side from 2013 onwards due to a change in methodology on production quantities and more recent sources on calorific values.
 Additionally the Oil and gas extraction, and Liquefaction (LNG) / regasification plants on the demand side were revised from 2003 onwards, which resulted in increased statistical differences.

-Work is undertaken by the administration in order to provide new revisions in the 2020 edition that will address this gap. - In the 2016 edition, the Australian administration revised natural gas demand data for some flows back to 2010, resulting in breaks in time series between 2009 and 2010. - In 2015, the Australian administration revised production and certain consumption data back to 2006.
+- In the 2016 edition, the Australian administration revised natural gas demand data for some flows back to 2010, resulting in breaks in time series between 2009 and 2010. - In 2015, the Australian administration revised production and certain consumption data back to 2006.
 The production figures now include previously uncaptured flows. - Prior to 1991 natural gas data include ethane.

-- For 2018p, there is a continuation of the increase in indigenous production (+15%) and exports (+18%) of gas, which started in 2017 due to the LNG exporting capacity coming online in 2016 and 2017. - Around 30% of the production (mainly coal seam gas) is estimated by the Australian administration.
+- For 2018, there is a continuation of the increase in indigenous production (+15%) and exports (+18%) of gas, which started in 2017 due to the LNG exporting capacity coming online in 2016 and 2017. - Around 30% of the production (mainly coal seam gas) is estimated by the Australian administration.

-- From 2011 to 2016, the Non-specified transform-ation of natural gas represents amounts used to produce hydrogen for hydrodesulphurization in refineries. - Until 2005, natural gas consumed to fuel the distribution of natural gas in natural gas networks was reported as transformation for gas works gas production.
+- From 2011 to 2016, the Non-specified transformation of natural gas represents amounts used to produce hydrogen for hydro-desulphurization in refineries. - Until 2005, natural gas consumed to fuel the distribution of natural gas in natural gas networks was reported as transformation for gas works gas production.

 - Consumption in the residential and agriculture/forestry sectors is estimated by the Australian administration based on models. - There are breaks between 2002 and 2003 in due to major revisions made in the Oil and gas extraction, and Liquefaction (LNG) / regasification plants in the context of the 2019 edition. - Between 2009 and 2010 some breaks in time series may occur due to changes in methodologies and to improved data sources.
 Revisions to the consumption data include changes to energy use in liquefaction plants, and a shift of gas works gas (transformation) to non-specified energy from 2006 onwards.
-Revisions to previous years are pending. - Between 2001 and 2002 there are breaks in time series for consumption data due to an industry structural shift and changes in methodology. - Data for 1999 and 2000 end-use consumption are estimated by the Australian administration.
+Revisions to previous years are pending.

+- Between 2001 and 2002 there are breaks in time series for consumption data due to an industry structural shift and changes in methodology. - Data for 1999 and 2000 end-use consumption are estimated by the Australian administration.